 Answering your analytical and laboratory needs

-This easy-to-use, yet powerful software package is tailor-made for the Epsilon 1 and Epsilon 3X range of benchtop spectrometers.
+This easy-to-use, yet powerful software package is tailor-made for the Epsilon 1 and Epsilon 4 benchtop spectrometers.
 It adds considerable flexibility for fast elemental analysis across the periodic table without the need for special accessories or modifications.
 The software enables everyone to carry out routine operations requiring little expert knowledge – the software takes care of it all.

-The comprehensive Epsilon benchtop software performs quantitative and qualitative analysis.
+The comprehensive Epsilon software performs quantitative and qualitative analysis.
 Standard features include:

 - User-friendliness: simple routine user interface with 'easy-measure' push-button operation